 |Human Resource, ‘the most important asset’

-Banks, world-over have come up to offer relief on a case by case basis.
+Banks, world-over have come up to offer relief on a case-by-case basis.
 This should be embraced through negotiating with the financial institutions to restructure facilities – extend the repayment period and reduce the regular obligations to manageable sums.
-A grace period can be negotiated to enable growth of cashflows.
+A grace period can be negotiated to enable the growth of cashflows.